nusco/squash/README.markdown

 # Squash

-A clean Cucumber+Capybara+WebKit Squash that works out of the box.
-I'm trying to make this work on OS X, Linux and Windows.

-## A "Squash"?
-What the heck is that?
+A skeleton for a Cucumber+Capybara+WebKit Squash.

-It's a stand-alone Cucumber application.
+A "Squash" is a stand-alone Cucumber application.
 You can use it to test web applications written in any language.
-See [TODO](http://TODO).

-## Current status
+## Set-up

-Experimental.
-I'm testing it on various OSs.

-## Install a fresh Squash

-Get the code via git:
-  git clone git://github.com/nusco/squash.git
+Get the skeleton Squash via git: git clone git://github.com/nusco/squash.git my_squash_folder

+Install the libraries:
-Install all the libraries you need: gem install bundler bundle install
+  gem install bundler
+  bundle install

 Install WebKit.
-I use Homebrew, so for me it's easy: brew install qt
+I use Homebrew, so for me it's just one command (and a lot of patience): brew install qt

 If you don't use Homebrew, download WebKit from http://www.webkit.org/.

 ## Squash it!